 The lion’s share of investment went to office space.
 In the year to September, the level of investment in offices was over €580 million, a big increase on the €272 million invested in office space last year.

-However, the way in which Barcelona property is being reconverted to more productive uses like hotels is noteworthy, say Aguirre Newman, citing the reconversion of the Estel building, formerly the Telefonica office), the Agbar tower, and Paseo de Gracia 111.
+However, the way in which Barcelona property is being reconverted to more productive uses like hotels is noteworthy, say Aguirre Newman, citing the reconversion of the Estel building (formerly the Telefonica office, pictured below), the Agbar tower, and Paseo de Gracia 111.